Flying with a Baby: Tips for Before and During Your Flight

 a wing of a plane

 Use a bottle, nurse, or offer the baby a pacifier to avoid ear popping.
-Will didn’t take a pacifier except with rare exceptions, and short flights always worried me.
 If the baby is taking a bottle or nursing upon takeoff, make sure you don’t start it too early.
 Our son once drank his entire bottle before the plane even took off, so definitely wait until the plane is literally taking off to avoid them finishing too soon.
-To date, we haven’t had an issue with our son’s ears during those times when he didn’t suck on a pacifier or bottle to relieve the pressure, but every baby and every situation is different, so we still try to get him to as much as we can!
+To date, we haven’t had an issue with our son’s ears during those times when he didn’t suck on a pacifier or bottle to relieve the pressure, but every baby and every situation is different!

 In-Flight: Products & Tips We Swear By